 How Can I Continue the Learning for Summer?

 Yes, we all need downtime, play, and rest.
-That is also true for kids, especially after the 2020-2021 school year!
 But you don’t want two months to go by with kids not being engaged with some type of learning.

-So, how in the world do we continue learning for the summer without summer school?
-Well, that’s what I’m here to share with you teacher friend!
+So, how in the world do we continue learning for the summer even if your kiddos aren’t in summer school?
+Well, that’s what I’m here to share with you teacher (and parent) friend!

 Not only are we going to dive into some practical ideas, but we’re also going to discuss ways to make summer learning fun.
 The tips mentioned here work well for: